Freedom of religion

 In 1805, Napoleon conquered Italy and took over many monasteries and convents there.
 By 1836, a new democratic government took over the monasteries and convents in Spain.
 In 1866, when Italy became a united country, many more monasteries closed.

 Christianity wins back some power

+But at the same time, the Jesuits provided a strong continuing thread for Christianity.
 Christianity got more powerful again in the late 1800s.
 In 1851, Queen Isabella in Spain let the Catholic Church have more power again (but she didn’t give back the monasteries).